fossasia/susi_server/README.rst

 *********

 Hey, this is the tool for that!
 Just put https://api.loklak.org/api/search.rss?q=%23susi into your RSS reader.
-Oh wait.. you will get a lot of information about tasty Cambodian food with that as well.
-Alternatively you may also read the authors timeline or just follow @0rb1t3r (that's a zero after the "@" sign)
+Oh, wait.. you will get a lot of information about tasty Cambodian food with that as well.
+Alternatively, you may also read the authors timeline or just follow @0rb1t3r (that's a zero after the "@" sign)

 *********